Watch Terry Crews Lip Sync Brittany Howard's New Song 'Stay High'

 Terry Crews Lip Syncs Brittany Howard's 'Stay High'

 When you have a voice like Brittany Howard, just about anybody looks good singing along.
-But when that person singing along is former NFL player, current Brooklyn Nine-Nine actor and generally beloved human being Terry Crews, it's all the more sweeter.
+But when that person singing along is former NFL player, current Brooklyn Nine-Nine actor and generally beloved human being Terry Crews, it's even sweeter.

 If the first single "History Repeats" from the Alabama Shakes frontwoman's debut solo album, Jaime, laid down some earthy funk, "Stay High" floats in the air, celebrating hard work with the love of home.